hattifn4ttar/youtube_promoteplaylist/readme.md

 The extension will open playlist in multiple tabs and loop through videos with optimal interval.

-If used collectively, you can fight internet bots and promote videos that are valuable for the community.
+If used collectively, we can fight internet bots and promote videos that are valuable for the community.

 Built in collaboration with *[@detoxbrainwash](https://www.youtube.com/c/DetoxBrainwash)*.
 See *@detoxbrainwash* video *[https://www.youtube.com/watch?v=jowEf5tSSyc](https://www.youtube.com/watch?v=jowEf5tSSyc)* (en) and *[https://www.youtube.com/watch?v=eTSipyTLSjo](https://www.youtube.com/watch?v=eTSipyTLSjo)* (ru).